smetj/uplook/README.rst

 .. code-block:: python

-    for function in instance.listfunctions():
+    >>> for function in instance.listfunctions():
             print function
+    someLookupFunction
+    random

-    >>> ['someLookupFunction', 'random']
+    >>>

-Register the functions to the object so external lookups can be executed and parse the arguments.
+Register the functions to the object so external lookups can be executed.

 .. code-block:: python